 As Secretary Geithner has noted, we are committed to transparency and better communication in all of Treasury's programs.
 Accordingly, Treasury is focused on continued transparency and servicer accountability to maximize the effectiveness of HAMP.
-Specifically, we are planning to take three additional concrete steps in conjunction with the servicer liaison meeting to enhance transparency in the program:
+Specifically, we have taken three additional concrete steps in conjunction with the July 28 servicer liaison meeting to enhance transparency in the program:

-One, by August 4 th, we will begin publicly reporting servicer-specific results on a monthly basis.
-These reports will provide a transparent and public accounting of individual servicer performance by detailing the number of trial modification offers extended, the number of trial modifications underway, the number of official modifications offered and the long terms success of modifications.
+On August 4, we began publicly reporting servicer-specific results on a monthly basis.
+The second public report was published this morning, September 9.
+These reports provide a transparent and public accounting of individual servicer performance by detailing the number of trial modification offers extended, the number of trial modifications underway, the number of official modifications offered and the long terms success of modifications.

-Two, we will work to establish specific operational metrics to measure the performance of each servicer.
+Two, we are working to establish specific operational metrics to measure the performance of each servicer.
 These performance metrics are likely to include such measures as average borrower wait time in response to inquiries, the quality of information provided to applicants, procedures for document processing and review, and response time for completed applications.
+We plan to include these metrics in our monthly public report.